bpeterso2000/sliced/docs/source/howto.rst

 :py:func:`slices`  slices a sequence using specified dialect (supports slice lists)

-:py:funct:`slice_`  same as slices (faster, but doesn't support slice lists)
+:py:func:`slice_`  same as slices (faster, but doesn't support slice lists)

-:py:funct:`cut`     same a slices, but dialect is hard-coded to 'unix_cut'
+:py:func:`cut`     same a slices, but dialect is hard-coded to 'unix_cut'

 Examples::